Mark Blagrove: Dreaming, metaphor, insight, and memory consolidation

+Blagrove has replicated Mark Solms' findings on brain damage causing the cessation of dreaming and extended these to take account of relationship with severity of brain damage.

 DreamsID

-DreamsID (short for "Dreams Illustrated and Discussed" or "Dreams Interpreted and Drawn") is a practical, collaborative project between artist Dr. Julia Lockheart and Mark Blagrove.
-They hold 60 – 90 minute sessions with the dream subject and an invited audience, and while the subject shares their dream, with Blagrove helping to facilitate and visualize the dream narrative, Lockheart draws and paints the dream, in real-time, on a torn-out page from Sigmund Freud's book, The Interpretation of Dreams, to create "a tapestry of elements, plot, metaphoric imagery, and Freud's words."
-This follows a Dadaist and Surrealist performance aesthetic (Lockheart et al., 2021).
+DreamsID (short for "dreams illustrated and discussed" or "dreams interpreted and drawn") is a practical, collaborative project between artist Julia Lockheart and Blagrove.
+They hold 60 – 90 minute sessions with a dream sharer and an invited audience, and while the dream is shared and discussed, Lockheart draws and paints the dream, in real-time, on a torn-out page from Sigmund Freud's book, The Interpretation of Dreams, to create "a tapestry of elements, plot, metaphoric imagery, and Freud's words."
+This follows a Dadaist and surrealist performance aesthetic (Lockheart et al., 2021).
 Then, later in the session, the audience is invited to join in the discussion, referencing the dream to waking life, according to the method devised by psychiatrist Montague Ullman.

 In the course of the sessions, Lockheart and Blagrove began to notice that the sharing of the dreams and the discussions were having an effect not only on them but on some of the audience, and that the sessions were invoking empathy toward the subjects sharing their dreams.
 As a result of this, the collaborators went on to co-author an important scientific paper, "Testing the Empathy Theory of Dreaming: The Relationships Between Dream Sharing and Trait and State Empathy", which was later published in Frontiers in Psychology.

-As well as being an artist, Julia Lockheart is an Associate Lecturer at Goldsmiths, University of London, and a Senior Lecturer at Swansea College of Art, University of Wales Trinity Saint David.
+As well as being an artist, Julia Lockheart is an Associate Lecturer at Goldsmiths, University of London, and a Professor at Swansea College of Art, University of Wales Trinity Saint David.
 Her own research includes "languaging within metadesign and the relationship between writing and collaboration in arts education."

 In April 2019, the BBC World Service Television programme CrowdScience broadcast a segment in which Lockheart is shown painting as a candidate shares her dream.

 In October 2020 and January 2021, Blagrove and Lockheart held online events to commemorate the 120th anniversaries of Sigmund Freud's patient Dora telling two dreams to Freud.
 The first dream was of being rescued from a burning house by her father, the second was of travelling to her father's funeral.
-The aim of the events was to discuss with expert panel and worldwide audience how Dora’s two dreams could be related to her distressing family circumstances The two dreams were painted by Lockheart during the discussions.
+The aim of the events was to discuss with expert panel and worldwide audience how Dora's two dreams could be related to her distressing family circumstances The two dreams were painted by Lockheart during the discussions.